 - Position Objective

-- Assigned Work Activities, and
+- Assigned Work Activities

-- Qualifications (for diversity of the experience required).
+- Qualifications (for diversity of the experience required)

+Position Objective

-Position Objective Describe the main purpose of the position and the type and nature of the work performed.
-Assigned Work Activities (Duties and Tasks) Describe the duties and tasks, and underline the essential functions.
+Describe the main purpose of the position and the type and nature of the work performed:

+Assigned Work Activities (Duties and Tasks)

+Describe the duties and tasks and underline the essential functions.
 Task statements should describe the action performed; to whom or what; using what tools, equipment, methods, and/or processes; and the final product or outcome.

-For more guidance, see Essential Functions Guide and Examples of Work Statements List the assigned work in order of importance including the final product or outcome for each, with essential
+For more guidance, see Essential Functions Guide and Examples of Work Statements.

-List the assigned work in order of importance including the final product or outcome for each, with essential functions underlined.
+List the assigned work in order of importance including the final product or outcome for each, with essential functions underlined:

-Qualification - Knowledge, Skills and Abilities Required Education, Experience or Certifications Application (why each qualification exists) Desirable/Preferred Education, Experience or Certifications Application (why each qualification exists)
+Qualification - Knowledge, Skills and Abilities

+Required Education, Experience or Certifications Application (why each qualification exists)

+Desirable/Preferred Education, Experience or Certifications Application (why each qualification exists)